LegalNav/LegalNavigator/README.md

 _If you do not see the ACF Pro tab from the WP dashboard sidebar, make sure that you have added the proper plugins to the `plugins` directory as detailed in the first step of the File Setup section above._

+### Search Options

+There are two search mechanism available: one controlled through the SPOT API for Guided Assistants, and another for site search, which was disabled on the original site due to some difficulties with it and the the reality that the site wasn't large enough to need a full site search.

 ### API Setup

 #### SPOT API